amanullha/SS-BACKENDTASK-AMANULLHA/README.md

 3. Create a `.env` file in the project
 3. Add given `.env` values to the `.env` file to the project
 4. Open terminal inside the root directory
-5. Run this command `docker image build -t ss-bgt-img .` or `sudo docker image build -t ss-bgt-img .`
+5. Run this command `docker build -t ss-backend-img .`
-6. After executing previous command, run this `docker-compose up -d`
+6. After executing previous command, run this `docker run my-nest-app ss-backend-img`
+7. If port is not working , then run `docker run --publish 3000:3000 ss-backend-img`

 This command will start the Docker container with the Nest.js application and DynamoDB service running inside.
-The application will be accessible on port 3333.
+The application will be accessible on port 3000.

 # Test the application:
-Open a web browser and access http://localhost:3333 to test your Nest.js application running within the Docker container.
+Open a web browser and access http://localhost:3000 to test your Nest.js application running within the Docker container.
 Make sure everything is working as expected.

 ## Resources